felixwellen/synthetic-zariski/README.md

 - Is Pi over an open proposition on projective space open?
 - Is every étale proposition (formally étale and a scheme) an open proposition?
+- Is every étale scheme a sub-quotient of a finite set?